Knute Rockne, All American

 Knute Rockne, All American is a 1940 American biographical film that tells the story of Knute Rockne, Notre Dame's legendary football coach.
-It stars Pat O'Brien as Rockne and Ronald Reagan as player George Gipp, as well as Gale Page, Donald Crisp, Albert Bassermann, Owen Davis Jr., Nick Lukats, Kane Richmond, William Marshall and William Byrne.
-The film also includes cameos by legendary football coaches "Pop" Warner, Amos Alonzo Stagg, William H. Spaulding and Howard Jones, playing themselves.
+It stars Pat O'Brien as Rockne and Ronald Reagan as player George Gipp, as well as Gale Page, Donald Crisp, Albert Bassermann, Owen Davis Jr., Nick Lukats, Kane Richmond, William Marshall, and William Byrne.
+The film also includes cameos by football coaches "Pop" Warner, Amos Alonzo Stagg, William H. Spaulding, and Howard Jones, playing themselves.
+It also has a cameo by Olympic star Jim Thorpe.

 Reagan's presidential campaign revived interest in the film, and as a result, some reporters called him the Gipper.

 The movie was written by Robert Buckner and directed by Lloyd Bacon, who replaced William K. Howard after filming had begun.
 In 1997, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.

 Plot

 Lars Knutson Rockne, a carriage builder, moves his family from Norway in 1892, settling in Chicago.
 His son, Knute, saves up his money and enrolls in college at the Notre Dame campus in South Bend, Indiana, where he plays football.

 Rockne and teammate Gus Dorais star in Notre Dame's historic 35–13 upset over Army at West Point in 1913.
 The game is historically significant as Notre Dame employed the seldom-used forward pass to great effect.
 The publicity from the Fighting Irish's surprise win creates Notre Dame football fans around the country.

-After graduation, Rockne marries his sweetheart Bonnie Skiles and stays on at Notre Dame to teach chemistry, work on synthetic rubber in the chemistry lab (under Father Julius Nieuwland) and, in his spare time, serve as an assistant coach of the Fighting Irish football team under head coach Jesse Harper.
+After graduation, Rockne marries his sweetheart Bonnie Skiles and stays on at Notre Dame to teach chemistry, work on synthetic rubber in the chemistry lab (under Father Julius Nieuwland), and, in his spare time, serve as an assistant coach of the Fighting Irish football team under head coach Jesse Harper.

 Outstanding freshman halfback George Gipp leads the Irish to greater gridiron glory.
-Gipp is stricken with a fatal illness after the final game of the 1920 season, and on his death bed, he encourages Rockne to someday tell the team to "win one for the Gipper."
+Gipp is stricken with a fatal illness after the final game of the 1920 season.
+On his death bed, he encourages Rockne to someday tell the team to "win one for the Gipper."

 Notre Dame continues its football success with a backfield of stars dubbed the Four Horsemen.
 Rockne is killed in a 1931 plane crash on a trip to California, but his legend makes him a campus immortal.